spiceai/docs/spiceaidocs/content/en/cli/_index.md

 ---
 type: docs
-title: "Spice.ai CLI documentation"
+title: 'Spice.ai CLI documentation'
-linkTitle: "CLI"
+linkTitle: 'CLI'
-weight: 60
+weight: 90
-description: "Detailed documentation on the Spice.ai CLI"
+description: 'Detailed documentation on the Spice.ai CLI'
 ---

 The Spice.ai CLI is a set of commands to create and manage Spice.ai pods and interact with the Spice.ai runtime.